 Sautéing or roasting brings out a caramelized sweetness.
 So good!

 Roasted or fried plantains are delicious on top of vanilla ice cream with almonds and a sweet syrupy sauce.
-Get that recipe next week!
+Get that recipe below!

 They also would be delicious caramelized and serve on top of pancakes with a drizzle of maple syrup.